altcp/next_day_equity_outlook/README.md

 ## Instructions

-You can for example, use a Raspberry Pi or the Windows Subsystem for Linux.<br/>
+You can for example, use a Raspberry Pi or the Windows Subsystem for Linux.
+This requires Python 3.6.8 or above.<br/>
 In the Linux Terminal navigate to the base folder:<br/><br/>

 1.To first install required dependencies, TYPE: pip install -r requirements.txt<br/>